 Whether a pumpkin spice latte or a cozy cup of apple cider is your thing, fill up your thermos, put your kid in their cutest overalls and head to one of the many KC activities sure to make your fall months memorable.
-In this fall guide, we’ve compiled our team’s favorite Kansas City festivals, apple orchards and pumpkin patches along with our mom tips for ensuring great memories and photo opportunities for the whole family.
+We’ve compiled our team’s favorite Kansas City festivals, apple orchards and pumpkin patches along with our tips for ensuring great memories and photo opportunities for the whole family.

 Fall Festivals & Fairs

 Celebrate westward expansion at this Independence festival, Sept.
 1-4.
 More than 400 booths, free entertainment, a Midway carnival and bingo.
 Free parking is available at the Community of Christ Auditorium parking lot located at 1001 W. Walnut.

 KCMB Tip: Check out the antique fire trucks and authentic blacksmith – sure to be a kid pleaser.

 Kansas City Renaissance Festival

 Seven themed weekends are featured during its run Sept.
 2 through Oct.
 15 in Bonner Springs, Kan., many of which include special activities for kids – pirate hat and fairy wand making, watching the children’s knighting ceremony, maypole dancing, and more!
 Tickets can be purchased online for a discount from gate prices.
 Children four and under are free.

 KCMB Tip: Word on the street is there is a real, live unicorn for feeding and petting this year.

 Johnson County houses Lenexa – the spinach capital of the world (who knew?!).
 Come out to the Sar-Ko-Par Trails Park (95th and Lackman, free parking shuttles) on Saturday, Sept.
 9 for music, arts and crafts and of course, the world’s largest spinach salad (think: 150 pounds of the leafy greens.)